DiniskaWolfiii/krasser-bot/README.md

 - Has a temporary Voicechannel function
 - Fun Commands
 - ~~Can tell you a bedstory~~
-- Texts are german cause im german
+- Texts are german cause i am german

 ### Contact
 [wolfiii@wolfiii.de](mailto:wolfiii@wolfiii.de)